Most Common Home Buyer Questions

 Why will I still pay a commission if I go without agent representation?

-Now, you might think that if you go without agent representation, you’ll be able to avoid this.
+Now, you might think you can avoid this if you go without agent representation.
 But that still leaves the seller’s listing agent.
 The listing agent (or their brokerage) collects the 5-6% commission in a transaction where the buyer is unrepresented.
 So, it makes little sense to go without representation since you’ll be paying for it anyway.
-The only party that benefits from no buyer’s agent is the listing agent.
+The listing agent is the only party that benefits from no buyer’s agent.

 What are the Advantages of Hiring Elika?

-Elika aims to bring its clients only the best service as an exclusive buyer’s agency.
+Elika aims to provide its clients with the best service as an exclusive buyer’s agency.
 We help you cut through the marketing copy, home staging, and other sales techniques that can mislead you about the actual value.
 We’ll then walk you through every step in the buying process, from the initial offer to closing day.

 We can do what we do so well because we take the time to understand what our clients are looking for.
 Expect us to ask many questions as we try to understand your lifestyle preferences, financials, and long-term goals.
-Our agents will then comb all the listings, searching for your dream home using this information.
+Using this information, our agents will comb all the listings to search for your dream home.

 Additionally, our exclusive agents will also: